Indigenous Collections Kits can be used by YRL member school or public libraries. Request a kit by sending us an email:

 English Language Arts (Grades 7-12)

-Age-appropriate materials, including oral stories, novels and poetry, give students an opportunity to recognize and appreciate how literature conveys the Aboriginal experience.
+Age-appropriate materials, including oral stories, novels and poetry, give students an opportunity to recognize and appreciate how literature conveys the Indigenous experience.

 General Interest for Adults